 Before you begin your next garden, start outlining your story.
 Your story will provide the framework for the design.
 Here are nine things to think about as you begin the process.

 1. What gardens have inspired you during your lifetime?

-What emotions do they bring out in you when they think of them, and why?
-As many of you know from reading my blog, Pennsylvania’s Longwood Gardens is one of my favorites.
+What emotions do they bring out in you when they think of them and why?
+As many of you know from reading my blog, Pennsylvania’s Longwood Gardens continues to be one of my top inspirations.

 2. Are there particular scents that trigger memories?

 Memory and scent are intertwined and they can heighten or alter your mood.
 Do you associate certain smells with certain seasons (ie, the sweet fragrance of spring flowers, the heavy scent of gardenias, the smell of new-mown grass?).
 Which scents are the most important to you?